SMahashraya/01-PyBank/README.md

   * The greatest decrease in losses (date and amount) over the entire period

-* In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+* In addition, the final script both prints the analysis to the terminal and exports a text file with the results.